-In the seventh Stephen Capel mystery, an impossible murder on a fairground ride opens up a trail that leads to Anglo-Saxon treasure, a mysterious tunnel and a deadly confrontation
+In the seventh Stephen Capel mystery, an impossible murder on a fairground ride opens up a trail that leads to Anglo-Saxon treasure, a mysterious tunnel and a deadly confrontation.

+An impossible murder on a fairground ride opens up a trail that leads to Anglo-Saxon treasure, a mysterious tunnel and a deadly confrontation.
 When Stephen Capel and Vicky Denning meet historical fiction author Margaret LeVine at the Mop fair in Marlborough, they expect to discuss Capel's plans to start a literary festival - but on a fairground ride, LeVine is killed without anyone appearing to touch her.
 Soon, LeVine's is not the only life in danger as Capel uncovers connections in the literary world and the hiding place of a long-lost Anglo-Saxon hoard.

 The Stephen Capel Mysteries bring the classic British detective story into the twenty-first century.

-Other books in the series include A Lonely Height, A Timely Confession, A Spotless Rose, A Twisted Harmony, An End to Innocence and A Fall from Grace.
+Other books in the series include A Lonely Height, A Timely Confession, A Spotless Rose, A Twisted Harmony, An End to Innocence and A Fall From Grace.

 If you’d like a signed copy - it makes a great gift - purchase direct below.
 If you want a personalised inscription, just drop Brian an email at [email protected] at the same time with the details.